DevSecOpsSamples/eks-gpu-autoscaling/CustomMetric.md

 The labels collected through the DGCM exporter are `exported_namespace`, `exported_container`, and `exported_pod`, and the `Service` name is not saved as a label.

-You can check all labels in [Service Discovery menu](http://localhost:9090/service-discovery) menu like [prom-servicediscovery.png](./screenshots/prom-servicediscovery.png)
+You can check all labels in the [Service Discovery](http://localhost:9090/service-discovery) menu like [prom-servicediscovery.png](./screenshots/prom-servicediscovery.png)

 ```bash
 DCGM_FI_DEV_GPU_UTIL{exported_container="gpu-api"}[60s]